Business Guardians

 2. Invest in multi-year core funding, thereby releasing critical resources to enhance OY’s impact.

-3. Form a leadership council composed of the CEOs of the Businesses involved who will meet annually to support the advancement of OY’s strategic goals, including establishing a permanent office and youth space for OY housing other organisations working with young people – The Oxford Centre for Youth Innovation.
+3. Form a leadership council composed of the CEOs of the businesses involved who will meet quarterly to support the advancement of OY’s strategic goals, including establishing a permanent office and youth space for OY housing other organisations working with young people – The Oxford Centre for Youth Innovation.